Mirantis/lens-extension-cc/README.md

 > ⚠️ Even if you check the "Always allow" box, your browser may still continue to show a popup message waiting for you to click on an "Open Lens.app" button.
 This is a built-in security feature.
 Please be on the look out for this popup in your browser whenever accessing your Container Cloud instance, or adding clusters to Lens.

-Whether the permission was already given, or upon clicking __Open Lens.app__, Lens will receive focus again, and the extension will then read the list of namespaces and clusters as it normally would when using basic (username/password) authentication.
+Whether the permission was already given, or upon clicking __Open Lens.app__, Lens will receive focus again, and the extension will then read the list of namespaces and clusters and present them for selection.

 The temporary browser window used for SSO authorization will likely still be open, and should now be closed manually.